 Be yourself.
 Incentives offered should be appropriate and reflect your sector or output.

 Connecting with email recipients on social media

-So how does social media in email signatures actually work?
+So, how does social media in email signatures work?
 Well, firstly email signatures have a strong situational element.
 A recipient of your emails is already thinking about your company when reading your message.
-This means they can probably spare a few minutes to take a look at your social media profiles.
+This means they can spare a few minutes to look at your social media profiles.

-You then take into consideration the fact that social media often provides the most up-to-date information from your company.
+You then consider that social media often provides the most up-to-date information from your company.
 Using social media in email signatures means you’re keeping your most important clients in the know easily.

 However, you need to make sure that the social content you link to is relevant and up to date.
 Don’t add links to accounts you don’t use anymore.
 Having a link to your Google+ profile is pointless when it’s no longer available.
 If you haven’t tweeted from your corporate Twitter account for more than a year, don’t include a link to it in your signature.

-Recipients only want to read relevant and up-to-date content, so adding social media in email signatures when the profiles are inactive is just wasting everyone’s time.
+Recipients only want to read relevant and up-to-date content, so adding social media in email signatures when the profiles are inactive isn’t a good user experience.